hessproject/acme-volcano-insurance/README.md

 # Acme Volcano Insurance Client
+A coding exercise for the interview process with SURE

 ## Installation
 The necessary dependencies required to run this package are included in the requirements file.
 To install, use: `pip install -r requirements.txt` The actual client is contained in client/acme.py